mhopejohnd/Climate-Project-Time-Series-Prediction/README.md

 measured data is analyzed at different regions of the United States with different climate behaviors and seasonality trends and is investigated for potential reasons why.

-## Continued Contributions
-During this analysis and the deadline I was on for the project, I used Microsoft Excel's built-in forecasting function.
+### Forecase method used
 ##### read more about
 excel's forecast function: https://support.microsoft.com/en-us/office/create-a-forecast-in-excel-for-windows-22c500da-6da7-45e5-bfdc-60a7062329fd#bkmk_calculation

 Exponential Smoothing for Time Series(ETS) Forecasting: https://www.geeksforgeeks.org/artificial-intelligence/exponential-smoothing-for-time-series-forecasting/

+## Continued Contributions
+During this analysis and the deadline I was on for the project, I used Microsoft Excel's built-in forecasting function.